 Knowing when to sow tomato seed will help produce the best crop possible and avoid many of the issues caused by low light levels and temperatures that are too low for growing seedlings.

-If you intend to grow tomatoes outdoors, sowing (indoors) eight to ten weeks before your estimated last frost date is ideal.
+If you intend to grow tomatoes outdoors, the best time to sow tomatoes UK (indoors), is eight to ten weeks before your estimated last frost date.
 Tomato seed needs to be sown indoors in warm conditions in order to germinate.

 For example, If your last frost is expected around the end of May, you would sow (indoors) from the middle to the end of March.
 Your seedlings would then be ready to be planted outside around the end of May, beginning of June.